kaleidoescape/kaleidoescape.github.io/_posts/2019-11-02-hello-world.md

 This got the themes installed, but in order to update the HTML/CSS of that theme with my own half-baked design ideas, I followed the helpful instructions on the [Tactile](https://github.com/pages-themes/tactile) GitHub repo page.

 Next, I knew that I would want to use math formulas in $\LaTeX$ in my blog posts.
-There's a number of [tutorials](http://csega.github.io/mypost/2017/03/28/how-to-set-up-mathjax-on-jekyll-and-github-properly.html), [SO questions](https://stackoverflow.com/questions/40440863/mathjax-dont-show-up-on-jekyll-github-pages-but-show-up-on-localhost) and [issues](https://github.com/github/pages-gem/issues/307) on how to deal with problems surrounding this, but it took me a while to piece together the whole picture for my use case.
+There's a number of [blog posts](http://www.gastonsanchez.com/visually-enforced/opinion/2014/02/16/Mathjax-with-jekyll/), [tutorials](http://csega.github.io/mypost/2017/03/28/how-to-set-up-mathjax-on-jekyll-and-github-properly.html), [SO questions](https://stackoverflow.com/questions/40440863/mathjax-dont-show-up-on-jekyll-github-pages-but-show-up-on-localhost) and [issues](https://github.com/github/pages-gem/issues/307) on how to deal with problems surrounding this, but it took me a while to piece together the whole picture for my use case.
 Long story short, I am now using `mathjax`.

 Here's what I had to do to set that up.